holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.1 Scope of Governance

-The Governance Process of a Circle has the power to:
+Within a Circle's Governance Process, the Circle may:

-- **(a)** define, amend, or remove the Circle’s Roles and Sub-Circles; and
+- **(a)** define, amend, or remove its own Roles; and
-- **(b)** define, amend, or remove the Circle’s Policies; and
+- **(b)** define, amend, or remove its own Policies; and
+- **(c)** move its own Roles or Policies into a Sub-Circle, but only if they primarily enact the Purpose or Accountabilities of the Sub-Circle; and
+- **(d)** move Roles or Policies from within a Sub-Circle out into itself, but only if they are no longer needed to enact the Purpose or Accountabilities of the Sub-Circle; and
-- **(c)** hold elections for any elected Role within the Circle.
+- **(e)** hold elections for any elected Role within the Circle.

 Only these outputs are valid Governance for a Circle; no one may capture other outputs within the Circle’s Governance records.
+A Circle may not modify any Roles or Policies held within a Sub-Circle.

 #### 3.1.1 Scope of Policy